jenkins-x-plugins/jx-slack/README.md

-# slack - VERY EARLY ALPHA
+# slack

-WARNING: This is an experimental Jenkins X Labs project, it is likely to have significant change and APIs may break while we gather feedback and aim to get it into an alpha state.

-The Slack app for Jenkins X provides integration with Jenkins X and Slack, originally authored at CloudBees by Pete Muir
+The Slack app for Jenkins X provides integration with Jenkins X and Slack

-This has been developed and tested so far using pipelines triggred by commits from GitHub and deployed using Jenkins X on Google Container Engine.
+This has been developed and tested so far using pipelines triggered by commits from GitHub and deployed using Jenkins X on Google Container Engine.

 ## Features